 |Loch Awe from the A85.
 (Photo credit: Wikipedia)|

 Instead of telling myself that the beauty of nature is the work of some sort of god, I am free to consider the science behind it.
-And while I do not assume this will be true for every atheist, I certainly feel closer to nature and in greater awe of beauty than I ever did as a believer.
+And while I do not assume this will be true for every atheist, I certainly feel closer to nature and in greater awe of the beauty around than I ever did as a believer.

 Here's how Staks put it: